How Can I Avoid Being Accused of Abuse?

 Most of us feel sad or angry when someone forces us to do something against our wishes.
 Why should kids be any different?
 A sympathetic acknowledgement of upset feelings can give young people the message that they have a right to their feelings while guiding them to express these feelings in safe ways.
 Suppose a child is shouting insults because she is upset about not getting her way.
 You can say firmly and kindly, “No name-calling!
 Instead, you can tell me you feel angry about what I decided.
 I am sorry that you are unhappy, and we can talk about it later with your parents so that they know too.”
 During the workshop for physical therapists mentioned at the beginning of this article, we practiced different ways of acknowledging feelings, such as, “I know my doing this hurts you, and I’m sorry.
 I have to do this in order to help you get better.
 Maybe it will help if we both shout, “I HATE THIS!’ so everybody knows how you feel.”

-5. Model and uphold clear boundaries about sexual behavior.
+5. Model and uphold clear boundaries about sexual or suggestive behavior.

 Once a pretty ten-year-old girl walked into an after-school program where I was teaching a Kidpower workshop.
 She sighed in resignation as a couple of the boys stared and her and started making “Whoo!
 Whoo!” noises.
 Of course I stopped them, but it was clear that this behavior was common in this group and hadn’t been addressed before.